DhawalaRajakaruna/ML-Practise/README.md

-# Machine Learning Basics 🚀
+# Noob Machine Learning Practise 🚀

 This repository contains fundamentals and beginner level  **Machine Learning** coding, and examples which i have done.